 - There are two distribution times: 7 a.m. (you can try to join from your hotel room or at home) and 1 p.m. (you must be inside the park for the second drop)

-- If you’re lucky enough to snag a spot in the virtual queue, you’ll receive a push notification via the My Disney Experience app when it’s time for you to board (you have up to one hour from the time of the alert to go to the entrance of the attraction)
+- If you’re lucky enough to snag a spot in the virtual queue, you’ll receive a push notification via the My Disney Experience app when it’s time for you to board (you have up to 1 hour from the time of the alert to go to the entrance of the attraction)

 - If you start your day at Disneyland Park, you can access the virtual queue system in the morning on the day of your park reservation.
 If you don’t snag a boarding group at 7 a.m., you can try again at noon.